-- Fiscal benefit: The government will provide fiscal benefits to businesses adopting standard security practices.
+- Fiscal benefits.
+The government will provide fiscal benefits to businesses adopting standard security practices.
 This objective will attract the senior management within organizations.
 They will be more supportive to the security department and its initiatives.

 The formulation of such a policy is a commendable first step initiated by the government of India.
 However, the policy fails to match up with its international counterparts on several parameters, such as:

-- Improved international co-operation: International co-operation and the need for better alliances and partnerships with like-minded countries or allies, including facilitating capacity building of less developed countries are shared as key objectives by most strategies.
+- Improved international cooperation.
+International co-operation and the need for better alliances and partnerships with like-minded countries or allies, including facilitating capacity building of less developed countries are shared as key objectives by most strategies.

-- Respect for fundamental values: All strategies place a strong emphasis on the need for cybersecurity policy to respect fundamental values, which generally include privacy, freedom of speech, and the free flow of information.
+- Respect for fundamental values.
+All strategies place a strong emphasis on the need for cybersecurity policy to respect fundamental values, which generally include privacy, freedom of speech, and the free flow of information.

 India is likely to face many more cybersecurity challenges over the coming decades as the mobile Internet begins to pervade a greater proportion of the population.
 These policy developments will likely be one of many improvements and refinements to be made which will directly impact S&R professionals.
-It’s these impacts that I intend to research over the coming year.
+It’s these effects that I intend to research over the coming year.